Fungal infections are skin diseases that are caused by a fungus. A fungal infection is also known as a mycosis, which is singular for mycoses.

-You must have seen this coming.
-Though it’s mostly prescribed for the treatment of pain and anxiety, cannabis is also an effective antifungal herb.
 As more and more places are legalizing cannabis, people are looking to sites like Herald Net to get an idea of the best sites they can order it from online for delivery direct to their homes.
 Medicinally, though it’s mostly prescribed for the treatment of pain and anxiety, cannabis is also an effective antifungal herb.

 The plant contains more than 100 compounds, also known as cannabinoids, which work synergistically to treat fungal infections.
 Studies mostly cite Cannabidiol (CBD), delta-9 tetrahydrocannabinol (THC),cannabichromene (CBC) and cannabigerol (CBG) for their antifungal effects.